pbierkortte/AI-Prompt-Toolkit/README.md

 2. **Self-Updating TOC**: This README's Table of Contents updates automatically via GitHub Actions, showcasing efficient documentation maintenance.
 Explore the workflow to implement similar functionality in your own projects.

+## Usage

+Each file contains a specific prompt or tool with instructions.

 ## Contents

 <!-- TOC START -->